Private, Anonymous, Collateralizable Commitments vs. MEV: Introduction

 \section{Introduction}

-The phenomenon of extractable value in blockchains (known as MEV) is one of the biggest barriers to mainstream blockchain adoption.
-Recorded MEV losses on Ethereum are upwards of $\$500M$ \cite{QuantifyingExtractableValueGervais,FlashbotsExploreWebsite}, with actual losses across all blockchains likely in the billions.
+Miner-/maximal-extractable value (MEV) losses on Ethereum are upwards of $\$500M$ \cite{QuantifyingExtractableValueGervais,FlashbotsExploreWebsite}, with actual losses across all blockchains likely in the billions.
 These losses are being incurred by protocol users.
-If genuine protocol users are losing money, this diverts funds away from protocols to extractors, lecherous entities solely interested in investing in extraction techniques, while standing as a clear deterrent to prospective users.
+If genuine protocol users are losing money, this diverts funds away from protocols to extractors, entities solely interested in investing in extraction techniques, while standing as a clear deterrent to prospective users.
 This is a direct consequence of users announcing an intent to do something (adding an unencrypted transaction to the mempool) before that action is executed on-chain.
-In the two primary sources of MEV, decentralized exchange (DEX) and auctions (liquidation auctions, NFT auctions, etc.), this intent typically reveals some combination of order price, order size, and sender identity, trading history, and account balances.
+In the two primary sources of MEV, decentralized exchange (DEX) and auctions (liquidation auctions, non-fungible token auctions, etc.), this intent typically reveals some combination of order price, order size, sender identity, trading history, and account balances.
 All of these pieces of information allow extractors to extract value from players in a blockchain.

-Although some protocols have emerged in literature to hide some of this information \cite{P2DEXBaum,BlockAuctionPeriodicAuctionsConstantinides,AequitasKelkar,PubliclyVerifiableSecrecyPreservingPeriodicAuctionsGalal,HelixAsayag,EagleBaum,FairTraDEXMcMenamin}, no satisfactory decentralized solution has been found (discussed in Section \ref{sec:RW}).
-One emergent technology which effectively hides transaction information is that of zero-knowledge (ZK) mixers as used in \cite{SemaphoreWhitehat,TornadoCashWebsite,FairTraDEXMcMenamin}.
+Although some protocols have emerged in literature to hide some of this information \cite{P2DEXBaum,BlockAuctionPeriodicAuctionsConstantinides,AequitasKelkar,PubliclyVerifiableSecrecyPreservingPeriodicAuctionsGalal,HelixAsayag,EagleBaum,FairTraDEXMcMenamin}, no satisfactory decentralized solution has been found.
+One emergent technology which effectively hides transaction information on public blockchains is that of zero-knowledge mixers as used in \cite{SemaphoreWhitehat,FairTraDEXMcMenamin}.
 These allow players to join an anonymity set and send/commit to send transactions by (only) revealing membership in a set.
 Unfortunately, existing solutions require players to join anonymity sets in advance of proving membership, and for many other players to join the set to adequately hide identity.
 If protocols have disjoint anonymity sets, which all of the listed protocols do, this requires a player to restrict tokens to one of these protocols in advance of using the tokens.
 Furthermore, on-boarding and off-boarding into these anonymity sets require costly on-chain operations (merkle-tree additions, proof-verification), serving as bottlenecks to prospective protocols based on these anonymity sets.